My husband, Evan, and I recently celebrated our two year anniversary.

 And being the INFP that I am, I’ve been reflecting on things I’ve learned through our relationship.
 Things about myself and about helping relationships function better.
 A big thing that had a bit of learning curve for us was navigating my mental health, my wonky brain days/seasons, together.

 Evan’s brain is very non-wonky, if you will.
 He could probably count on his fingers the number of times he’s been worried about something.
-He’s very unfamiliar with anxiety, especially anxiety that is not situational (for example, being anxious about a surgery would be situational while my anxiety can also being for seemingly no reason, just because I haven’t been eating well or exercising or for really no reason I can name).
+He’s very unfamiliar with anxiety, especially anxiety that is not situational (for example, being anxious about a surgery would be situational while my anxiety can also appear for seemingly no reason, just because I haven’t been eating well or exercising or for really no reason I can name).
 I’ll have days, and they used to be more common, where I simply feel off.
-Like, my mental wheels or in a rut or a mental gear is stuck.
+Like, my mental wheels are in a rut or a mental gear is stuck.
 Him, no so much.

 When we were first dating and I would have visits from anxiety, he would get frustrated because he didn’t understand how I could be so fixated on a worry that to him seemed irrational or not worthy of time.
 He would get impatient I wasn’t choosing to just get over it.
-Out of his mouth would come those cliches anyone with a wonky brain is just about done hearing.
-Things about trusting God and facing your fears and blah blah fucking blah.
+Out of his mouth would come those cliches anyone with a wonky brain is just about tired of hearing.
+Things about trust and facing your fears and blah blah fucking blah.
 He would come up with a simple solution as if I hadn’t been working for years on overcoming my own shit.

 Since he was someone I cared deeply about, this was hard to hear.
 Part of me tried really hard to take to heart what he was saying and try to glean some wisdom from it.
 A bigger part of me felt, in a way, betrayed, that I had let him see this part of me and he had trampled carelessly all over my delicate self.
 I felt defensive he was oversimplifying my struggle, even if he did make a good point on a rare occasion.
-And I felt super angry that he was acting like I was trying, that he was ignoring how far I’d come before he was even in the picture.
+And I felt super angry that he was acting like I wasn’t trying, that he was ignoring how far I’d come before he was even in the picture.
 As if all I needed this whole time was for him to come and enlighten me.

 I’m not saying all this to throw him under the bus.
 Quite the opposite, in fact.
 I’m insanely proud of him, of myself, of us for that progress that’s been made, for now being at such a radically different and more healthy place in living with my wonky brain.